dotnet/docs-maui/docs/deployment/performance.md

 ```

 This is wasteful because unnecessary layout calculations are performed.
-Instead, the desired layout can be better achieved using a [`Grid`](xref:Microsoft.Maui.Controls.Grid), as shown in the following example:
+Instead, the desired layout can be better achieved using a <xref:Microsoft.Maui.Controls.Grid>, as shown in the following example:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"